nrober734/hello-kube/README.md

 1. Build the image from the `app/` directory with `docker build -t hello-kube .`
 2. Launch the web app with `docker run -p 8080:8080 hello-kube`

-## Starting a Local Cluster and Running via Kube Pod
+## Starting a Local Cluster via Minikube
 1. Start a local cluster with `minikube start`
 2. Execute `eval $(minikube docker-env)` to point the Docker build to the Minikube daemon (enables `imagePullPolicy` to `never`)
 3. Run `kubectl apply -f hello_kube_service.yaml`